GDWired/GDSimpleBLE/README.md

 # GDSimpleBLE
-Implementation of SimpleBLE (https://github.com/OpenBluetoothToolbox/SimpleBLE) as a GDExtension for Godot4.
+Implementation of SimpleBLE (https://github.com/OpenBluetoothToolbox/SimpleBLE) as a GDNative plugin for Godot 3.5.

-Be aware that Godot4 is in alpha and the API is not stable.
+The project works on macOS (good), Linux (ok) and Windows (runtime exception).
-You can find a plugin for Godot3.5, while waiting for the porting of GDSimpleBLE on 3.5, using a deprecated NativeBLE library (https://github.com/jferdelyi/GDNativeBLE) but I don't maintain this project anymore.
+Exports from Godot work for all platform except for iOS (WIP), SimpleBLE is not yet available for Android.

-The project works on macOS, Linux and Windows but exports from Godot don't seem to work well... it works for Linux and Windows only in debug and doesn't work at all on macOS and iOS (SimpleBLE is not yet available for Android).
-The executables are in the `exports` folder (Linux and Windows).
+The demo executables are in the `exports` folder.

 The Godot4 version is on pause in order to concentrate on the Godot3.5 version.